IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/upgrade-to-a-newer-version-of-tomtom-indigo.md

 title: Upgrade to a Newer Version of TomTom IndiGO
 ---

-While developing with TomTom IndiGO, you may want to integrate new features and improvements of TomTom IndiGO.
+While developing with TomTom IndiGO, you may wish to integrate new features and improvements of TomTom IndiGO.
 In other words, you want to upgrade to a newer version of the TomTom IndiGO platform.